 | Supported Housing Officer

-- Hold a caseload of 3 key clients and conduct regular key working sessions resulting in agreed Support Plans
+- Holding a caseload of 2-3 young people and conducting regular key working sessions resulting in agreed Support Plans

 To apply for this role, you must have;

-Candidates must confirm their interest by Thursday 10th June, with interviews scheduled for Friday 11th June and the appointed candidate expected to start as soon as possible.
+Candidates must confirm their interest as soon as possible, with interviews scheduled shortly and the appointed candidate expected to start as soon as possible.

 How to apply:

 If you feel that you fully meet the above outlined criteria for this role and would like to apply for this post, please either forward your CV for consideration to firstname.lastname@example.org or upload it below.

 *Please note the above outlined experience is the 'minimum' first stage criteria for this role, we will therefore be unable to consider your application unless you are able to demonstrate a relevant work history in line with this position.

 Upload CV for this position: